What I Ate When I Gave Birth in Japan

-Food is an important part of Japanese culture, so it’s no surprise that expectant moms look forward to what they will eat after they give birth.
 Pregnancy magazines and websites of clinics in Japan highlight the types of meals women will get postpartum in an attempt to get women to choose to deliver at a particular clinic.
-Women who have given birth in Japan also post photos of their luxurious hospital meals on social media.
+Women who have given birth in Japan also post photos of their luxurious hospital meals on social media, which look just like something you would get at a nice restaurant.

-So of course, I was looking forward to my own meal.
 The clinic in Tokyo where I was supposed to give birth was known for having fantastic meals and as I am not a fan of seafood, they were able to adjust the menu to suit my picky tastes.
-I was looking forward to having freshly baked bread, pasta and hamburger steak, but unfortunately, as you may know from my birth story, plans ended up changing and at the last minute, I was admitted to a nearby public hospital for high-risk cases.

 Since I had been admitted very suddenly, I was unable to choose between Western meals and Japanese meals and was given purely Japanese food.
 And given that I am not a fan of fish, it was far from ideal.
 These meals were also made specifically for ICU inpatients, which meant being healthy to the point of being flavorless.
-However, I was almost fully recovered by the end of my stay, and perhaps the food played an important role for that to happen.
+However, I was almost fully recovered by the end of my stay, and I strongly believe the food played an important role for that to happen.

-Without further ado, here’s some of what I ate during my stay at a hospital in Japan after I gave birth.
 (I apologize if some of the pictures are a bit crooked, I couldn’t move much because of my C-section.)

 Ginger pork with shishito, pickled vegetables, vegetable juice, rice, and green tea.
 The ginger pork was actually really fantastic and probably the best thing I ate during my stay.